edadma/funl-old/README.md

 	<dependency>
 		<groupId>org.funl-lang</groupId>
 		<artifactId>funl</artifactId>
-		<version>0.16</version>
+		<version>0.17</version>
 	</dependency>

-Add the following to your build file to use FunL in your SBT project:
+Add the following to your `build.sbt` file to use FunL in your SBT project:

 	resolvers += "Hyperreal Repository" at "http://hyperreal.ca/maven2"

-	libraryDependencies += "org.funl-lang" %% "funl" % "0.16"
+	libraryDependencies += "org.funl-lang" %% "funl" % "0.17"

 ## Building